Hemicellulose: Applications

+Hemicellulose is also abundantly found in cereal hull/husk, bran, and straw.
+A number of proposed processes aim to break it down into the above-mentioned parts for utilization.

 Natural functions

 As a polysaccharide compound in plant cell walls similar to cellulose, hemicellulose helps cellulose in the strengthening of plant cell walls.
 Hemicellulose interacts with the cellulose by providing cross-linking of cellulose microfibrils: hemicellulose will search for voids in the cell wall during its formation and provide support around cellulose fibrils in order to equip the cell wall with the maximum possible strength it can provide.
 Hemicellulose dominates the middle lamella of the plant cell, unlike cellulose which is primarily found in the secondary layers.
 This allows for hemicellulose to provide middle-ground support for the cellulose on the outer layers of the plant cell.
 In few cell walls, hemicellulose will also interact with lignin to provide structural tissue support of more vascular plants.

 Extraction

 There are many ways to obtain hemicellulose; all of these rely on extraction methods through hardwood or softwood trees milled into smaller samples.
 In hardwoods the main hemicellulose extract is glucuronoxlyan (acetylated xylans), while galactoglucomannan is found in softwoods.
 Prior to extraction the wood typically must be milled into wood chips of various sizes depending on the reactor used.
 Following this, a hot water extraction process, also known as autohydrolysis or hydrothermal treatment, is utilized with the addition of acids and bases to change the yield size and properties.
 The main advantage to hot water extraction is that it offers a method where the only chemical that is needed is water, making this environmentally friendly and cheap.

 The goal of hot water treatment is to remove as much hemicellulose from the wood as possible.
 This is done through the hydrolysis of the hemicellulose to achieve smaller oligomers and xylose.
 Xylose when dehydrated becomes furfural.
 When xylose and furfural are the goal, acid catalysts, such as formic acid, are added to increase the transition of polysaccharide to monosaccharides.
 This catalyst also has been shown to also utilize a solvent effect to be aid the reaction.

 One method of pretreatment is to soak the wood with diluted acids (with concentrations around 4%).
 This converts the hemicellulose into monosaccharides.
 When pretreatment is done with bases (for instance sodium or potassium hydroxide) this destroys the structure of the lignin.
 This changes the structure from crystalline to amorphous.
 Hydrothermal pretreatment is another method.
 This offers advantages such as no toxic or corrosive solvents are needed, nor are special reactors, and no extra costs to dispose of hazardous chemicals.